-Approximately two-thirds of Oxy’s Permian Basin oil production is from fields that actively employ carbon dioxide (CO2) flooding, an enhanced oil recovery (EOR) technique in which CO2 is injected into oil reservoirs, causing the trapped oil to flow more easily and efficiently.
-Oxy is an industry leader in applying this technology, which can increase ultimate oil recovery by 10 to 25 percent in the fields where it is employed.
+In the Permian, Occidental operates more carbon dioxide (CO2) floods than any other CO2 flood operator.
+Approximately 74 percent of our Permian Basin oil production is from fields that actively employ CO2 flooding, an enhanced oil recovery (EOR) technique in which CO2 is injected into oil reservoirs, causing the trapped oil to flow more easily and efficiently.
+Each year, we inject more than 650 billion cubic feet of CO2 into oil reservoirs in the Permian, making Occidental one of the largest injectors of CO2 for EOR in the United States and globally.
+Occidental is an industry leader in applying this technology, which can increase ultimate oil recovery by 10 to 25 percent in the fields where it is employed.

 In addition to boosting oil production, CO2 EOR can have environmental benefits.
-The CO2 circulates within a “closed loop”; over time, virtually all of the injected CO2 ultimately becomes permanently and safely trapped in the underground oil reservoir.
+The CO2 circulates within a closed loop; over time, virtually all of the injected CO2 ultimately becomes permanently and safely trapped in the underground oil reservoir.
 CO2 EOR therefore is a means of permanent geologic storage of carbon dioxide.
 This could significantly reduce future greenhouse gas emissions to the atmosphere.

 To ensure an adequate supply of CO2 for our EOR operations in the Permian, Occidental relies upon several sources.
 These include CO2 produced from the Occidental-operated Bravo Dome field in northeastern New Mexico and additional supplies from methane fields in the southwestern Permian.